Dyssodia papposa: Ecology

 The plant is host to the dainty sulphur butterfly.
 It is commonly found in prairie dog towns and is among their preferred food sources.

 Ethnobotany

 Fetid marigold was given to horses for coughs by the Dakota, used as a febrifuge and smoked for epilepsy by the Keres, applied to red ant bites by the Navajo, and was used by the Lakota as a treatment for headaches, internal bleeding and breathing difficulties.
-The Omaha reportedly used it to induce nosebleeds to cure headache.
+The Omaha reportedly used it to induce nosebleeds to cure headaches.

 Seeds were ground into flour for bread or roasted without grinding and combined with other foods by the Apache, who also ate the tops of the plant as greens.